hereon-GEMS/Cont2SAS/docu/general/workflow.md

 The effective cross-section calculation step calculates effective cross-section from the SAS pattern at each time step.
 The time evolution of effective cross-section can be obtained by combining the values at different time steps

+Relevant files:
-1. Relevant input xml: simulation.xml and appropiate model xmls
+1. Relevant input xml: sig_eff.xml
-2. Relevant script: src/sim_gen.py
+2. Relevant script: src/sig_eff.py

 Important points:
-1. For different models, different model xml is input (see below for reference).
-2. For a new user defined model, definition of model xml must be added.
+1. Detector geometry and experimental conditions are required.

 Workflow:
 1. [Generate pixelated detector geometry](#generate-pixelated-detector-geometry)